NullDev/Advent-of-Code/README.md

 4. Remove all years that weren't made by you (if all: `rm -r "./20*"`) and maybe alter the README<br><br>
 5. Copy `config.template.json` and paste it as `config.json`<br><br>
 6. Go to https://adventofcode.com/ and login with your account.
 Then copy the value from the `session` cookie and paste it into the `config.json` file (See [here](https://www.cookieyes.com/blog/how-to-check-cookies-on-your-website-manually/) if you don't know how).<br><br>
+7. (OPTIONAL) If you wish to use the GitHub Action for the "Prepare Day automatically at 0:10 workflow" you need to go to your repository settings -> secrets -> actions and add `SESSION_COOKIE` with your session string. <br><br>

 ### :sunny: Starting a new day